christophfeinauer/PdbTool.jl/README.md

 on the path.
 Furthermore, if you want to backmap RNA chains you need `cmsearch` as well.

-Everything has been tested with HMMER 3.1b1.
+Everything has been tested with HMMER 3.1b1 (see http://hmmer.janelia.org/ to get the newest version).

 Installation
 ------------